 History of Kington Golf Club

-Renowned golf architect, Major Cecil Hutchinson showed extraordinary vision, imagination and skill when he converted an unpromising Bradnor Hill in to what is now universally acknowledged as one of England’s finest inland-links courses.
+Renowned golf architect, Major Cecil Hutchison showed extraordinary vision, imagination and skill when he converted an unpromising Bradnor Hill in to what is now universally acknowledged as one of England’s finest inland-links courses.

 Hotchkin and Hutchison were then joined by Sir Guy Campbell to form the renowned Ferigina company that covered all aspects ot the golf course business including design, construction, maintenance, equipment, turf dressing and seed.
 Among their fine creations were Ashridge, Leeds Castle and the splendid West Sussex courses.

 After completing his surveys of both potential locations for the new Kington course, Hutchison felt that Bradnor Hill offered more possibilities for his enlightened design principle of making a course to conform to the natural features and blend in with the landscape.
 This design was accepted and construction work began in 1925.
 The course opened for play (on a limited number of holes) in 1926.
 His classic design offered five very different par threes; three par fives; and ten par fours and is truly a masterpiece.
 Apart from a few minor changes, the course remains true to its original 1926 lay-out.

 Springy moorland turf, superb free-draining greens and unsurpassed spectacular panoramic views over the seven 'old' counties of Herefordshire, Worcestershire, Breconshire, Radnorshire, Shropshire, Gloucestershire and Monmouthshire make this historic course a 'must-play' for all discerning golfers.
 Amid a chorus of skylarks and soaring red kites, Kington offers a true golfing heaven.